Ugnayan (oog-NAH-yan)

 Massothérapeute-Kinésithérapeute, Conseillère en Soins En Fin de Vie

 Desiree Raquepo is a holistic care practitioner with 10+ years of experience in manual body therapies.
-She studied kinesitherapy integrated massage at l'Institut Kiné-Concept, lymphatic draining at l'École À Fleur de Peau and craniosacral therapy at École Setsuko, providing her a deep understanding of healing through the body.
-Desiree works with clients experiencing a range of conditions, including pelvic floor imbalances, frozen shoulders, chronic headaches, pinched nerves, and mental health challenges like PTSD, BPD, anxiety, and depression.
+She studied kinesitherapy integrated massage and fascia therapy at l'Institut Kiné-Concept, lymphatic drainage at l'École À Fleur de Peau, and craniosacral therapy at École Setsuko, providing her with a deep understanding of healing through the body.

 She recently completed training in Contemplative End-Of-Life Care (Thanadoula or death doula services) offered by the Institute of Traditional Medicine and is offering free consultations on navigating death, dying, bereavement and caregiver respite.
 In her spare time, she volunteers at Sainte-Mary's Hospital in oncology and palliative care, and at the Indigenous Health Center of Tiotiah:ke offering free massages over clothing.